Corcept Therapeutics Shareholder Lawsuit Reminder

 Source: Globenewswire

-- Lawsuit Deadline: Hagens Berman reminds Corcept Therapeutics investors that the deadline to apply for Lead Plaintiff is April 21, 2026, urging affected investors to contact the firm promptly to protect their rights.
+- Lawsuit Deadline: Hagens Berman reminds Corcept Therapeutics shareholders that the deadline to apply for Lead Plaintiff status is April 21, 2026, urging investors who suffered significant losses to contact the firm promptly to protect their rights.

-- Stock Price Crash: On December 31, 2025, Corcept revealed it received a Complete Response Letter from the FDA, causing its stock price to plummet from $70.20 to $34.80, erasing nearly $2.5 billion in market capitalization in a single day, reflecting extreme market pessimism about the company's prospects.
+- Stock Price Crash: On December 31, 2025, Corcept received a Complete Response Letter from the FDA, causing its stock price to plummet from $70.20 on December 30, 2025, to $34.80, erasing nearly $2.5 billion in market capitalization in a single day, reflecting extreme market disappointment in the company's outlook.

-- Information Gap Issue: Hagens Berman's partner highlighted a critical information gap between what Corcept publicly stated and what the FDA communicated privately, potentially leading investors to misjudge the company's future, thereby exacerbating legal risks.
+- Information Gap Issue: Hagens Berman partner Reed Kathrein highlighted that there is a significant information gap between what Corcept publicly stated and what the FDA communicated privately, potentially impacting investors' future decision-making based on inaccurate perceptions of the company's operational status.

 Trade with 70% Backtested Accuracy